 Sourcegraph browser extension

-The open-source Sourcegraph browser extension adds code intelligence to files and diffs on GitHub, GitHub Enterprise, GitLab, Phabricator, and Bitbucket Server.
+The open-source Sourcegraph browser extension adds code navigation to files and diffs on GitHub, GitHub Enterprise, GitLab, Phabricator, Bitbucket Server and Bitbucket Data Center.

 When you hover your mouse over code in files, diffs, pull requests, etc., the Sourcegraph extension displays a tooltip with: